ahmadwaqa5/assessment/README.md

 Steps to run the application:
 1. Clone the repository
+2. open the terminal
-2. Run the following command to build the application
+3. Run the following command to build the application
     ```shell
      cd order-service-assessment
     ./mvnw clean package -DskipTests